MattCSmith/Project-365/README.md

 #### **Project:** Leaderboard
 Today I implemented a lastUpdated feature.
 I had noticed the leader board always looked pretty stale and most of the profiles on the leaderboard had not posted for several days or more.
 This feature now ensures that each profile was updated within the last three days at least.

+## Day 60
+#### **Project:** Leaderboard

+Over the last couple of days I have started to notice issues with the database, which resulted from the change of direction early on in the way in which the leaderboard is ranked alongside other minor changes along the way.
+Today I started to map out a new structure for the databse, making considerations for both the current and future features.
+I think I have come up with a decent plan and have made a start on the implmentation.